 The Land Registration division of the First-tier Tribunal (Property Chamber) deals with certain kinds of dispute arising out of the work of the Land Registry.
 It was established on 1 July 2013, replacing the Adjudicator to HM Land Registry (AHMLR, created in October 2003).
 This section of the GOV.UK web site includes links to land registration forms, and to practice directions and selected decisions 2005 onwards on the Tribunals Judiciary web site.

 The Land Registry administers the land registration system throughout England and Wales.
-It is an executive agency of the Department for Business, Innovation and Skills.
+It is part of the Department for Business, Energy and Industrial Strategy.
 Publications accessible here in the Land Registry section of the GOV.UK web site include the set of over 70 Practice Guides produced for conveyancers and other property or legal professionals.

 The Lands Tribunal resolves disputes about the value of land and buildings in Northern Ireland, and about their occupation, use or development.
 Its web site provides information on its functions; links to relevant legislation, including the Lands Tribunal Rules (Northern Ireland) 1976 as amended; downloadable forms; and a table of published decisions since 1990 (and selected earlier ones), with links to full texts of the decisions.

 The Lands Tribunal for Scotland deals with various types of dispute involving land or property.
 Its web site has general information, forms, procedural guidance, links to relevant legislation, and selected recent decisions.